 Check out these two Twitter apps:

 Okay, I lied.
 That’s just one app – Tweetings, in two different configurations.
 But really, I wouldn’t find it hard to believe these are two different apps.
 Just about everything is different, from the color scheme, to the fonts, to the tabs (!), to the image sizes, to the way user avatars are displayed (or not).
 I didn’t even tweak every setting possible for this quick demo – you can even change the timestamp format if you want.
 This just gives you a quick sense of how customizable Tweetings is.
-I’ve been a longtime user of Falcon Pro, going so far as to call it the perfect way to stay on top of Twitter.
+I’ve been a longtime user of Falcon Pro, going so far as to call it.
 And Falcon really is exceptional – but it’s not as customizable as Tweetings.

 Reading Your Timeline

 You will likely spend the bulk of your time in Tweetings perusing your carefully-crafted timeline.
 If yours is a bit empty, we have some great recommendations for people you should follow, from inspiring entrepreneurs to video game personalities to a bunch of official accounts.
 Don’t overdo it, though: It’s all too easy to end up with a timeline that’s too full to keep up with (which is when you need to start using Twitter lists).

 Once you have enough going on in your timeline, it could look like either one of these:

 To the left you can see what Tweetings calls my List Timeline, while to the right is my Media Timeline, singling out tweets with attached images.
 This makes for a very visual way to flick through Twitter, and is an interesting way to filter your feed and get a feel for the general sentiment on a topic.
 It could be useful for monitoring Tweets related to live events – if people are tweeting images from an event happening right now, you would effectively get a constantly updating visual feed.

 Here’s another view of the Media Timeline, along with a zoomed-in image: